Search using this query type:

 Description

-The original water works for the Town of Maynard consisted of White Pond, 3 miles south in the Town of Stow, and a pipe connecting the pond to a pumping station in Maynard (now Winter Street).
+The original water works for the Town of Maynard consisted of White Pond, 3 miles south in the Town of Hudson and Stow, and a pipe connecting the pond to a pumping station in Maynard (now Winter Street).
 The water flowed through a 15" clay pipe from the pond by gravity due to the higher elevation of the pond.
 There was a steam driven pump at the pumping station that forced the water to a reservoir at the top of Summer Hill.

 The two gauges shown were recovered by Tom Sheridan when he was Superintendent of Public Works in 1975 having found them in a pile of debris.
 He does not think they are the original gauges.